The digestive system is a collection of organs that work together to digest and absorb food.

 The intricate folding of the intestines facilitates the absorption of nutrients from the chyme.
 Most of the nutrients are absorbed in the small intestine.
 The debris is passed through the one-way ileocecal valve into the cecum.

-As the peristaltic waves continue into the colon, the chyme continues to move along the tract.
-There is increased absorption of electrolytes and water from the remaining chyme and the chyme is converted into stool, which is stored in the rectum.
+As the peristaltic waves continue into the colon, the chyme moves along the tract.
+There is increased absorption of electrolytes and water from the remaining chyme, and the chyme is converted into the stool, which is stored in the rectum.

-As the rectum stretches, the stretch receptors send a signal to the brain that promotes defecation.
+As the rectum stretches, the stretch receptors signal the brain that promotes defecation.

 Individual components of the gastrointestinal system

-The oral cavity or the mouth are responsible for food intake.
-It is lined by a squamous oral mucosa layered with keratin that covers areas subject to significant abrasion, such as the tongue, hard palate, and palate.
+The oral cavity or the mouth is responsible for food intake.
+It is lined by an oral squamous mucosa layered with keratin covering areas subject to significant abrasions, such as the tongue, hard palate, and palate.

 Chewing refers to the mechanical breakdown of food by chewing and chopping the actions of the teeth.
-The tongue, a strong muscular organ, manipulates the bolus to make contact with the teeth.
+The tongue, a muscular, solid organ, manipulates the bolus to contact the teeth.

 Insalivation refers to the mixing of the contents of the oral cavity with the secretions of the salivary glands.
 The mucin (a glycoprotein) in saliva acts as a lubricant.

 The oral cavity also plays a limited role in the digestion of carbohydrates.
-The enzyme serum amylase, a component of saliva, initiates the process of digesting complex carbohydrates.
+The enzyme serum amylase, a component of saliva, initiates digesting complex carbohydrates.